Hitarth-Kothari/ChapterTracker/README.md

 1. Click on the extension icon in the Chrome toolbar to open the popup.
 2. Use the toggle switch to show or hide the input fields.
+3. Use the toggle switch to enable or disable notifications.
-3. Paste the book link into the input field and click "Save".
+4. Paste the book link into the input field and click "Save".
-4. The book name and chapter number will be extracted and saved.
+5. The book name and chapter number will be extracted and saved.
-5. Use the search bar to filter books by name.
+6. Use the search bar to filter books by name.
-6. Adjust the chapter number using the increment/decrement arrows in the number input field.
+7. Adjust the chapter number using the increment/decrement arrows in the number input field.
-7. Click the red strip on the right side of a book item to delete it from the list.
+8. Click the red strip on the right side of a book item to delete it from the list.
-8. The extension will check if the user visits a link from a supported site and notify them if they want to add or update the book's chapter.
+9. The extension will check if the user visits a link from a supported site and notify them if they want to add or update the book's chapter.

 ## Supported Sites